nasa-communities/nasa-communities.github.io/_clubs/astronomy.markdown

 ## Observer's Page

-Coming soon.
+<a href="/clubs/astronomy/observers-page" class="btn btn-primary">Observer's Page</a>

 ## Astronomy Links

-*Last updated 2/9/2023; links may be broken.*
+*Last updated 2/9/2023; information may be outdated and links may be broken.*

 ### Area Clubs